michaelcale/books/books/go/0230-mutex/000-index.md

 ---
 In Go goroutines share memory.

-It's good for performance but modyfing the same memory from multiple goroutines is not safe.
+It's good for performance but modifying the same memory from multiple goroutines is not safe.
 It can lead to data races and crashes.

 One way to avoid that is by using [channels](141) to transfer exclusive ownership of data.